 5. Leafy greens

 Leafy green vegetables, such as arugula, bok choy, chard, collard greens, kale, mustard greens, romaine lettuce, spinach, and watercress, are rich in an array of vitamins and minerals.
 (35) Bok choy and mustard greens are particularly rich in B vitamins, which are essential for producing cellular energy.
 (31) Spinach and kale are also high in vitamin C, iron, and magnesium—three nutrients that are critical for energy production.
-(24) Iron plays an especially important role in maintaining energy, and fatigue can signal a deficiency.
+(24) Iron plays an especially important role in maintaining energy, and fatigue or low energy can signal a deficiency.
 Iron produces red blood cells that deliver oxygen to all the cells in your body.
 (13)

 7. Pumpkin seeds